quintoandar/butterfree/GITFLOW.md

 And open `index.html` file.

 No need to worry about modifying the `API Documentation`,  everything is generated from [Sphinx](https://www.sphinx-doc.org/en/master/index.html) and hosted by [ReadtheDocs](https://readthedocs.org/).
-But your documentation changes will only be applied after a merge to documentation branch.
+But your documentation changes will only be applied after a merge to master branch.

 ## Hotfixes